 Who we are

-The ‘Friends of St. Margaret’s Primary School’ is made up of parents whose children attend the school, our Headteacher, Mrs Hall, also attends, so that we maintain a close link to the school itself and are aware of its needs.
+The ‘Friends of St. Margaret’s Primary School’ is made up of parents whose children attend the school, our Headteacher, Mrs Thomas, also attends, so that we maintain a close link to the school itself and are aware of its needs.
 All parents of children at the school are automatically a member of the ‘Friends’ but a small committee and parents meet up, usually once every half term to discuss and plan events/fundraisers.
 These meetings give you, the parent, an opportunity to raise any concerns, share your thoughts and inject new ideas for fundraising.
 It is also an opportunity to meet new parents and hopefully have an enjoyable hour or so.
 For some parents, it is their only opportunity to socialise together.

 How we raise money

 We plan a series of varied activities throughout the year mostly aimed at children, parents and families.
 Such events include our Christmas Fayre and an Easter Egg Quiz.
 We also traditionally supply Cream Teas on Sports Day and are involved in various other fundraisers throughout the school calendar year.